 Mount Hope home prices are not only among the most expensive in Ohio, but Mount Hope real estate also consistently ranks among the most expensive in America.

-When you are in Mount Hope, you'll notice that it is more blue-collar than most other communities in America.
-67.44% of Mount Hope’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Mount Hope is generally considered to be a blue-collar town.
+67.44% of the Mount Hope workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Mount Hope is a town of construction workers and builders, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Mount Hope who work in office and administrative support (16.28%), sales jobs (16.28%), and personal care services (0.00%).

-The citizens of Mount Hope have a very low rate of college education: just 9.72% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Mount Hope has a very low overall level of education: only 9.72% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Mount Hope in 2022 was $29,547, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $118,188 for a family of four.